alvaram/alvaradom/index.md

 # Marcello Alvarado is a Professional Design Leader with Experience Building Teams & Products for Startups.

-I make things for a living, that makes sense through design.
 Currently working with small startups based out of New York, Hong Kong and Los Angeles as Director of Deisgn and VP of Operations.
 With my BA Degree in Media Arts & Graphic Desgin, I have a sense of what good, visual design takes, to be effective and create a meaningful expereince at the same time.

 More [about me](/about/) and my [past experience](/cv/).